Veemon22/MemSysExplorer/apps/benchmarks/cpu2017/README.md

 # Benchmark Hooking and Profiling Integration (Development Workspace)

-This repository serves as an active development environment for hooking standardized benchmark suites into the MemSysExplorer profiling and simulation framework.
+This repository serves as an active development environment for hooking standardized benchmark suites into the MemSys-Playground profiling and simulation framework.
 The goal is to create a clean, unified wrapper interface that enables seamless integration of various profilers and simulators (e.g., Sniper, NVBit, Perf, DynamoRIO) with benchmark workloads.

 ## Purpose

-This directory is under **active development** and serves as a testing ground for integrating benchmark execution into the profiling tools supported by MemSysExplorer.
+This directory is under **active development** and serves as a testing ground for integrating benchmark execution into the profiling tools supported by MemSys-Playground.
 The focus is on enabling dynamic command construction, dataset management, and profiler orchestration through a Python interface (`main.py`).

 ## Supported Benchmarks (Planned)